Reformation in Denmark–Norway and Holstein: The Reformation in Norway

-The Reformation in Norway was accomplished by force in 1537 when Christian III declared Lutheranism as the official religion of Norway, sending the Catholic archbishop, Olav Engelbrektsson, into exile in Lier in the Netherlands (now in Belgium).
+The Reformation in Norway was accomplished by force in 1537.
+Christian III declared Lutheranism to be the official religion of Norway, sending the Catholic archbishop, Olav Engelbrektsson, into exile in Lier in the Netherlands, now in Belgium.
 Catholic priests and bishops were persecuted, monastic orders were suppressed, and the crown took over church property, while some churches were plundered and abandoned, even destroyed.

-Bishops (initially called superintendents) were appointed by the king.
+Bishops, initially called superintendents, were appointed by the king.
 The first superintendent was Gjeble Pederssøn who served as superintendent of Bjørgvin from 1537 to 1557.
 In 1541, Stavanger and Oslo got their first superintendents, Jon Guttormssøn and Hans Rev. In 1546, Torbjørn Bratt became the first superintendent in Trondheim.

-In 1537, Christian III also made Norway a hereditary kingdom in a real union with Denmark, that would last until 1814, when Frederick VI ceded the Kingdom of Norway to Charles XIII of Sweden.
+In 1537, Christian III also made Norway a hereditary kingdom in a real union with Denmark, which would last until 1814, when Frederick VI ceded Norway to Charles XIII of Sweden.

 The Reformation in Iceland

 The Icelandic Reformation took place from 1539 to 1550.
-Iceland was at this time a territory ruled by Denmark-Norway, and Lutheran religious reform was imposed on the Icelanders by King Christian III of Denmark.
-The Icelandic Reformation ended with the execution of Jón Arason, Catholic bishop of Hólar, and his two sons, in 1550, after which the country adopted Lutheranism.
+Iceland was at this time a territory ruled by Denmark-Norway, and Lutheran religious reform was imposed on the Icelanders by Christian III.
+The Icelandic Reformation was concluded with the execution of Jón Arason, Catholic bishop of Hólar, and his two sons, in 1550, after which the country adopted Lutheranism.